Major in Latino Studies

 The Latino Studies program focuses on the study of the U.S. Latino/a experience from an interdisciplinary and comparative cultural studies perspective.

-Through multiple academic approaches, the program provides an understanding of historical, political and social contexts in which Latino communities have evolved in the U.S. The major consists of 7 one-credit courses, 3 core (required) and 4 electives to choose from the provided list.
-As part of the core, the major includes a .50 credit Capstone experience.
+Through multiple academic approaches, the program provides an understanding of historical, political and social contexts in which Latino communities have evolved in the U.S. The major consists of 7.5 credits (30 hours), composed of three required courses, four elective courses and a Capstone course (WL 451 Senior Research Capstone).

 Core courses (3 required)